 Personal injury settlements are based on facts.
 Feelings can be facts if the feelings are part of an injury (emotional distress, anguish, or suffering caused by physical harm), but simply feeling that an injury deserves substantial compensation isn't enough to assure that substantial compensation will be paid.
 Facts need to be proved, either to the satisfaction of an insurance company or to a jury.

 Injury victims need to assemble facts to make a personal injury claim and settle their own case.
-It helps to have a personal injury lawyer who understands how to investigate a claim and how to gather and present the facts in a way that will lead to a favorable settlement or verdict.
+It helps to have a personal injury lawyer who understands how to investigate a claim and how to gather and present the facts in a way that will lead to a favorable settlement or verdict and help get the maximum settlement possible.

 Nearly all personal injury claims start with proof that another person's carelessness contributed to the injury.
 There are limited exceptions to that rule when the law imposes strict liability (in California, dog bite injuries and some injuries caused by dangerous products are examples of cases governed by strict liability), but most personal injury cases require proof that another party was negligent.